 Why is ProThinker able to add value to Institutional Investors?

-ProThinker provides stock valuation that is objective, accurate and verifiable.
+ProThinker provides quantitative stock analysis reports that are objective, accurate and verifiable.

 Objective – Valuations carried out by analysts may have upward bias because of the fear of offending the management of listed companies.
 Since our reports are quantitative-based, we are able to provide you with reports that are objective.

-Accurate – It is possible to value stocks based on different methods.
+Actionable – It is possible to value stocks based on different methods.
 For example, stocks could be valued based on their earnings, sales, cash flows, book values or dividends.
 However, valuing a stock by different methods will give you different values.
-Take for example Apple Inc. These are the different values of the stock based on different methods.
+Take for example the valuation of Apple Inc as at end 2019.
+These are the different values of the stock based on different methods.

 Depending on which method you choose, Apple’s stock could be grossly undervalued or overvalued.
 The range of values is too wide to be useful for investors.